AlienVault OTX

 Input Parameter | Required/Optional | Description | Example |

-File Hashes | Required | The list of file hash(es) to retrieve information.
+File Hashes | Required | The list of file hashes on which to retrieve information.
 Valid MD-5, SHA-1, SHA-256, IMP-Hash or PE-Hash are acceptable. |

 JSON